BuilderIO/micro-agent/README.md

 Point Micro Agent at a file (either that exists or is empty) and a prompt, and it will write code for you.
 It will then run a test command to ensure the code works as expected.
 If the test fails, it will continue to iterate on the code until the test passes.

-Useful for saving brain cycles letting Micro Agent write code for you.

 ## Installation

 ```bash